-The dates of the Great Swim events have been chosen to avoid any peak periods in blue-green algae and we will be monitoring the water quality in the lead up to the event.
+The date of the Great North Swim has been chosen to avoid any peak periods in blue-green algae and we will be monitoring the water quality in the lead up to the event.

 Blue-green algae is naturally occurring in lakes, ponds, reservoirs, rivers and the sea.
 These commonly occur during periods of prolonged hot weather in calm waters - such as near to the water’s edge or shoreline.